Inspired by Patients & Caregivers

 To foster the next generation of respiratory care, Doug needed the best minds.
 In 2013 he reassembled the band of engineers.
 Doug and “the band” spent years thinking, prototyping, and developing a unified respiratory system.
 They envisioned a truly portable breathing system that is so integrated, and so simple, that each therapy could be activated with the touch of a button.
 The result is VOCSN.

 Doug DeVries, Founder and Chief Executive Officer

-Chris Kiple, Chief Operating Officer
+Chris Kiple, President and Chief Operating Officer

-Dave Good, Vice President of Manufacturing
+Dave Good, Vice President of Special Projects

-Joe Cipollone, Vice President of Quality and Regulatory
+Joe Cipollone, Vice President of Engineering

 David Boyle, Manager of Engineering

 Ventec Clinical Board

 The VOCSN team brings the best minds in respiratory care to improve patient health.
 The Ventec Clinical Board are objective thought leaders.
 They are free to share any opinions that are good, bad, or indifferent to the VOCSN or Ventec Life Systems.
 We rely on our Clinical Board for ideas on how to improve the VOCSN and for future innovations in respiratory care.